CDC Warns That The U.S. Is About To Lose Its Measles Elimination Status Due To Anti-Vaccination Movement

 Dr. Paul Spiegel, director of the Center for Humanitarian Health at Johns Hopkins University, is another who views the grim prospect of losing measles elimination status as highly embarrassing, commenting that losing it “is a big deal in terms of reputation and prestige.”

-Spiegel added that if the U.S. loses its status, it may have consequences on a global scale, undermining the country’s efforts to convince other countries to vaccinate their citizens and residents.
+Spiegel added that if the U.S. loses its status, it may have consequences on a global scale, undermining the country’s efforts to convince other nations to vaccinate their citizens and residents.

 “If we are not able to take care of our own backyard, how can we tell others what to do?” the director questions.

-According to WHO, there were 110,000 measles deaths globally in 2017, most of which occurred among children under the age of five.
+According to WHO, there were 110,000 measles deaths globally in 2017, most of which occurred among children under the age of 5.
 In addition to being fatal, the disease can also cause severe disabilities, including blindness and encephalitis, or swelling of the brain.